any1/wayvnc/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Useful information:
-Please, try to gather as much of useful information as possible.
+Please, try to gather as much of useful information as possible and follow these instructions:

 - **Version:**
-  - `wayvnc -V`
+  - Run this command: `wayvnc -V`

 - Try to reproduce while capturing a **trace log:**
   - `wayvnc -Ltrace | tee wayvnc-crash.log`